ndp/csster/README.markdown

 Csster supports SASS's "&" operator, to indicate that the selector should be combined with the parent selector.
 Instead of the default "any descendent" space character being inserted, no space is inserted.

+Combined rules (with commas) are expanded as expected, so nested rules with commas have their parents expanded.

+By default, rules with multiple '#'s are simplified.
+For example, '#a #b #c' becomes '#c'.
+Usually this is what you will want, but if you need the specificity you can turn this off with <code>Csster.shortCircuitIds = false</code>

 #### Functions
 Most manipulations will fall into Javascript's language support, as far as any math or looping.
 Use Javascript to write necessary functions.